Skip to main content

 The University of Arizona Flute Performance program includes students from across the world engaged in undergraduate, master’s, and doctoral degree programs.
-The one-of-a-kind flute studies program incorporates kinetic flute performance training alongside scientific research of kinesiological efficiency, neurological impact, and overall musician health.
-The individual private lessons, studio master class, small group technique classes, recording sessions, flute pedagogy class, guest artist master residencies, professional development workshops, and the Flutefinity ensemble are all part of the University of Arizona innovative CUREs (Course-based Undergraduate Research Experience) and VIP (Vertically Integrated Projects) curriculum.
-This facilitates undergraduate through graduate flute protégée's passion for performance realized in scientific understanding of music's overall physical and mental impact on humans.
+This one-of-a-kind flute studies program incorporates kinetic flute performance training alongside scientific research of kinesiological efficiency, neurological impact, and overall musician health.
+The individual private lessons, studio master class, small group technique classes, recording sessions, flute pedagogy class, guest artist master residencies, professional development workshops, and the Flutefinity ensemble are all part of the University of Arizona innovative CURE (Course-based Undergraduate Research Experience) and VIP (Vertically Integrated Projects) curriculum.
+This facilitates undergraduate and graduate flute protégées' passion for performance realized in scientific understanding of music's overall physical and mental impact on humans.

 Students perform solo, chamber, concerto, orchestral, and wind ensemble repertoire for live performances, competitions, and recordings.
 In addition, all University of Arizona students may perform as members of Flutefinity, the chamber music program focused on performing and recording large and small chamber works.
 All flutists in the program are encouraged to seek national and international recognition through young artist competitions, festival/master class performances, research and scholarly publications.